DrLex0/quake-frogbots/waypoint/README.md

 - weapons, ammo, health packs, armour, etc.;
 - teleport triggers and destinations, doors, and platforms.

-However, those alone don't suffice. _Extra markers_ must be added to guide the bots past corners, obstacles, etc. Then markers must be divided into **zones,** and the items that can be picked up must be given **goal** numbers to indicate preference.
+However, those alone don't suffice. _Extra markers_ must be added to guide the bots past corners, obstacles, etc. Then markers must be divided into **zones,** and the items that can be picked up must be given **goal** numbers to indicate (weak) preference.
 Last but not least, **connections** must be created between markers to tell the bot what paths can be followed, optionally with special descriptions for some of those connections.

 ## Key bindings